 The Washington is one of the spiritual homes of Sheffield’s music scene.
 Through the years they’ve all passed through; drinking, performing and perhaps even working behind the bar.
 From the glory years of The Limit when Pulp would meet there, to intimate gigs from Wet Nuns, The Washington has seen it all - and you will too if you visit.

-Sheffield is the UK's most affordable student city, according to NatWest's Student Living Index 2021.
+Sheffield is in the top 3 most affordable student cities, according to NatWest's Student Living Index 2022.
 One of the ways students can find great ways of making money go further - whilst still eating healthy, hanging out in a great atmosphere, and having loads of options all at once - is with the great street food and foodhalls we have in the city.

 We've put together a handy guide for you to some of the most popular.Show me